 The icing on the cake: Anybody can do it!

-We were born without knowing how to walk or tie our shoes, we had to learn it.
-Same is true for affiliate marketing.
+We were born without knowing how to walk or tie our shoes…or anything for that matter.

 Take me, for example.
-I had NO fucking clue what i was doing in the beginning, learned the hard way and followed on the footsteps of some people that did know something
+I had NO clue what i was doing in the beginning, learned the hard way and followed on the footsteps of some people that did know something.

 1- Anybody can do it